 - Sexual intercourse, with or without condoms, with any person testing positive for HIV antibodies, or any other person infected with HIV, places that individual in a high-risk category for developing AIDS.

-If a school district chooses to teach sex education, all curricula and materials must be approved for medical accuracy by the state and by the district superintendent.
+In addition to HIV/AIDS education, schools are required to provide health and physical education.
+Curriculum must include instruction on the ability to obtain, process, and understand basic health information and the services needed to make appropriate health decisions, establishing and maintaining positive relationships, and responsible decision making.
+If a school district chooses to teach sex education beyond the mandated HIV/AIDS and health education, all curricula and materials must be approved for medical accuracy by the state and by the district superintendent.
 All materials must also be available to parents for review.
 In addition, all sex education classes must have “the teaching of or informing students about the practice of abstinence” as one of their primary purposes.

 A school district must provide written notification of all sex and HIV/AIDS prevention classes.
 Parents or guardians can submit written notification if they do not want their children to participate in such classes.
 This is referred to as an “opt-out” policy.

 State Profiles provided by SIECUS: Sex Ed for Social Change.
 For more information regarding your state’s sex ed policy, visit https://siecus.org/state_profile/oklahoma-state-profile-23/